OlivierLD/raspberry-coffee/Bluetooth/bluetooth.101.md

 ```

 ### To get started
-I used an Arduino UNO with a `HC-05` module, to act as a bluetooth device,
+I used an Arduino UNO with an [`HC-05` module](https://www.allelectronics.com/item/hc-05/hc-05-bluetooth-module/1.html), to act as a bluetooth device,
 and some Python code to run on the Raspberry Pi, acting as a Bluetooth client.

+The sketch running on the Arduino turns a led on or off, depending on what's read from the Bluetooth device.

+The Raspberry Pi will send serial data to the Bluetooth device, and we should then see the Arduino's led go on and off.
+In return, the Raspberry receives the status of the led, sent by the Arduino, through the Bluetooth device.

+This way, it demonstrate how the Raspberry Pi can _send_ and _receive_ Bluetooth data.

 ![Wiring](./Arduino.HC-05_bb.png)